 Those who run a professional athletes foundation always have fundraising running in their minds.
 Being seen as leaders in helping people, they are constantly looking for more ways to support athletes in need or challenged athletes.

-Whether they’re thinking about new physical activities or events, they’re constantly on their toes to keep regular donations coming in — especially now that social media has inherently changed the game for fundraisers.
+If talent and skills were only enough, but that is why raising awareness and promoting sports events to help athletes’ foundations is one of the most amazing things people can do for these professional athletes.
+Whether they’re thinking about new physical activities or events, they’re constantly on their toes to keep regular donations coming in — especially now that social media has inherently changed the game for fundraisers!

 If brands or businesses want to be heard by their respective target audiences, social media is the best way to go — regardless if it’s about a new event or a new product.
-Even government agencies as well as non-profit organizations have spent hours on building a social media presence — and it’s not hard to understand why.
+Even government agencies, as well as non-profit athletes foundation, have spent hours on building a social media presence — and it’s not hard to understand why.

 With at least almost everyone switching from one social media app to another, charities can easily reach out to audiences everywhere.
 They can promote existing fundraising campaigns or they can share how their work has changed the lives of people all around the world.

 Additionally, it opens your door to interactivity.
-You can actively answer questions regarding your foundation real time, helping you build a strong relationship with the audience.
+You can actively answer questions regarding your foundation in real-time, helping you build a strong relationship with the audience.
 You can connect to potential donors and community leaders all at the same time!

-Ultimately, social media platforms can be a great advantage for athletes’ foundations — just take a look at the 2018 Challenged Athletes Foundation gala.
-Instead of sticking by their normal press releases, the family foundation decided to extend the campaign into social media!
+Ultimately, social media platforms can be a great advantage for athletes’ foundations — just take a look at the 2018 Challenged Athletes Foundation gala!

 Just like adaptive sports equipment, nonprofit athlete organizations should be able to make use of the resources it has.
 So instead of being intimidated by digital marketing, take the leap and learn how you can use social media to leverage your campaigns!